How is credit score calculated?

 How to improve credit

-A good way to raise your credit rating is to make lots of individual improvements to your financial life.
+A good method to improving credit score is to make lots of individual improvements to your financial life.
 Together these tweaks show credit reference agencies you can be relied on to repay what you borrow and may result in banks and other credit providers offering you better interest rates.
 Start with things you can fix immediately, like registering to vote and checking your credit file for mistakes or fraud.
 In particular, look for missed bill payments that you did in fact pay and mentions of accounts you never opened.

-Steps you can take over the long-term include staying on top of bills by using text reminders and using a credit-building credit card to prove you’re a reliable borrower.
+Steps on how to improve your credit score over the long-term include staying on top of bills by using text reminders and using a credit-building credit card to prove you’re a reliable borrower.

 Sign up to the electoral register to help credit agencies confirm your personal details.
 It only takes a few minutes.

 Opt in to text alerts for your credit or debit card.
 Real-time notifications help you track and more easily control how much you spend, as well as prevent fraud, as illegal use can be flagged instantly.
 For more tips, check out our guide on protecting yourself from fraud.

 The steps you take to increase your credit score don’t have to be tackled alone.
 Speak to your lender about your situation if you feel you’re struggling to keep up with credit card repayments or if you’re having other financial difficulties.
 They may be able to help you get back on track with suggestions like changing due dates and taking the trouble out of remembering when to make repayments by setting up a Direct Debit.